deepakkamal/epub-mindmap-converter/DEPLOYMENT_CHECKLIST.md

 ### ✅ Security Verification
 - [ ] HTTPS enabled (automatic on most platforms)
 - [ ] API keys not exposed in client
-- [ ] File uploads properly validated
+- [x] Memory-only processing implemented
 - [ ] No sensitive data in logs

 ## Troubleshooting